Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Related Work

 \textbf{Reinforcement Learning with Motion Planning.} Traditional model-free RL algorithms are effective for many domains, but they often suffer from high sample complexity.
 They also have difficulty converging to optimal policies in the case of long-horizon tasks, and encounter safety concerns in environments cluttered with obstacles.
 On the other hand, motion planners need accurate models of the environment and are vulnerable to the curse of dimensionality.
 Their strength lies in their capability to compute optimal collision-free trajectories.

 Therefore, there exists a lot of prior work to combine the best of both domains.
 Jurgenson and Tamar~\cite{jurgenson2019harnessing} propose a modification to the popular DDPG algorithm that allows them to train neural motion planners more efficiently.
 Luo \etal~\cite{luo2021self} create demonstrations by planning to states already visited by the policy during the exploration phase.
 They train their policy by sampling experience tuples from this demonstration buffer and the original replay buffer.
-Xia \etal \cite{xia2020relmogen} propose a two-level hierarchical approach, where the higher-level module is a learned policy that outputs the subgoal that the lower-level motion planner can then reach.
+Xia \etal \cite{xia2020relmogen} propose a two-level hierarchical approach, where the higher-level module is a learned policy that outputs the sub-goal that the lower-level motion planner can then reach.
 Yamada \etal propose MoPA-RL \cite{yamada2020motion}, which switches between direct execution of policy actions and a path output by a motion planner, depending on the action magnitude.
+Faust \etal~\cite{faust2018prm} present PRM-RL, which utilizes probabilistic roadmaps with reinforcement learning agents as their local planners, allowing them to effectively use both techniques to address the shortcomings of each other.
 Our approach draws inspiration from the given concept but instead uses deep RL for the motion planning component and combines it with the motion imitation framework.